 The Library of Peace is a popular source of a wide variety of books for reading, research, enrichment and entertainment.
 It is also a lively location for cultural, social and educational gatherings.
 A cornerstone of the city, the library provides an attractive array of opportunities.

-The George W. Schaeffer Music Conservatory in the center of the city is a cultural anchor for its residents.
+The George W. Schaeffer Music Conservatory and the George and Irina Schaeffer Cultural Center are located in the center of the city and serve as cultural anchors for its residents.

 The multi-functional Bnai Zion Library of Peace serves the diverse educational needs of the community - young and old alike - with modern technology.
 The Bert Ordan computer department devices connect the library to the National Library at the Hebrew University.
 The various sections cover all areas of interest reflecting the population of Ma'aleh Adumim.

 Providing the highest quality of education and culture for the city’s youth from kindergarten through high school is a priority With an educational system consisting of 64 schools and one college, expansion is being planned.

 Bnai Zion Foundation, as part of a comprehensive educational component, financially supported the building and creation of the Library of Peace.
 This library serves the community of Ma'aleh Adumim and the entire surrounding region.
 The library features an area devoted to the history and achievements of Bnai Zion, providing a showcase for the organization’s long and proud history.

 The city of Ma'aleh Adumim has a population in excess of 40,000 people and is strategically situated just seven minutes east of Jerusalem, forming part of the protective belt surrounding Israel's capital.
 Its importance to Israel transcends party lines - principals in all of the major political parties have endorsed its strategic value.
 Its regional library serves the residents of Ma'aleh Adumim as well as the entire surrounding region.